 For most organizations, the trend is toward Exchange Online (Microsoft 365).
 Benefits include elimination of on-premises infrastructure, automatic updates, built-in advanced threat protection, and reduced administrative overhead.

-Some organizations in highly regulated industries or with data residency requirements may need to maintain on-premises Exchange or hybrid configurations.
-EPC Group helps evaluate the migration business case and execute the transition.
+Many organizations in regulated industries or with data residency needs may need on-premises Exchange or hybrid setups.
+EPC Group helps evaluate the migration business case and manage the transition.

 How does Exchange support HIPAA compliance?

-Exchange supports HIPAA through BitLocker encryption at rest, TLS encryption in transit, audit logging, retention policies, litigation hold, DLP rules, and RBAC.
-EPC Group configures these controls and maps them to specific HIPAA Security Rule provisions for audit documentation.
+EPC Group configures these controls and aligns them with specific HIPAA Security Rule provisions for audit documentation.

 What storage does Exchange Server 2019 require?